xiaoxiae/Robotics-Simplified-Website/docs/other/joysticks.md

 Joysticks play a very important role in robotics competitions like FRC and FLL, as they are the single most popular way to control the robots.

 Since they don't just return on/off values like keyboards do, they allow for very fine control.
-Another reason is that both FRC and FLL are high school competitions and video games are massively popular among teenagers, so controllers feel natural to them.
+Another reason is that both FRC and FLL are high school competitions and video games are massively popular among teenagers, so controllers feel natural.

 There are, however, some problems that need to be addressed before using them, to ensure a smooth and a pleasant user experience.